w1ll18m/w1ll18m/README.md

 📝Work Experiences:

+1. BitGo: Software Engineer on the Velocity Team 🏎️
-1. Bank of America: Full Stack Engineer on the Prime Brokerage Risk Team 📈
+2. Bank of America: Full Stack Engineer on the Prime Brokerage Risk Team 📈
-2. Manulife Canada: Backend Developer on the Cloud Platforms Architecture Team 🌧️
+3. Manulife Canada: Backend Developer on the Cloud Platforms Architecture Team 🌧️
-3. BDO Lixar: Backend Developer on the Infrastructure as Code Framework (IaCF) Team 🛠️
+4. BDO Lixar: Backend Developer on the Infrastructure as Code Framework (IaCF) Team 🛠️
-4. BDO Lixar: Full Stack Engineer on the Personal Debt Systems Team 🏦
+5. BDO Lixar: Full Stack Engineer on the Personal Debt Systems Team 🏦

 My email: w375liu@uwaterloo.ca